nrfconnect/sdk-nrf/samples/bluetooth/throughput/README.rst

    When increasing this value, more packets may be sent in one interval, but if a packet is lost, the wait until the retransmission is longer.

 Physical layer (PHY) data rate
-   Starting with Bluetooth 5, the over-the-air data rate in Bluetooth Low Energy can exceed 1 Ms/s (mega symbol per second), which allows for faster transmission.
+   Starting with Bluetooth® 5, the over-the-air data rate in Bluetooth Low Energy can exceed 1 Ms/s (mega symbol per second), which allows for faster transmission.
    In addition, it is possible to use coded PHY (available on the nRF52840 SoC only) for long-range transmission.

 By default, the following connection parameter values are used: